Messi gets Covid-19: Argentine DJ denies infecting PSG star after being labelled 'murderer'

 The 31-year-old has been subjected to abusive messages online following Messi's positive Covid-19 test, with it suggested he is the man responsible for the PSG forward's diagnosis.

-Palacio has come out to set the record straight while also providing photo evidence of his own negative Covid-19 test.
+Palacio has come out to set the record straight while also providing video evidence of his own negative Covid-19 test.

 "I am a trend on Twitter because Messi tested positive for Covid-19," he said on Instagram.
 "They relate this to me saying that I infected him.
 They have even called me 'murderer.'